Add or remove rows and columns in Numbers on Mac

-A gray bar appears between the column letters or row numbers to show where columns and rows are hidden.
+A grey bar appears between the column letters or row numbers to show where columns and rows are hidden.

 Note: If the rows or columns you select contain merged cells, you may not be able to hide those rows or columns.
 For example, if you merge two cells in one row, you can hide the row that contains the merged cells, but you can’t hide columns that include the merged cells.